 Anyway, Vanellope's car is one messed up ride.
 She and Ralph built it using one of Sugar Rush's optional

 minigames, but it didn't end up looking anything like the intended model.
-It's got a layer cake chassi, cookie tires with gummi worm treads, a pretzel steering wheel, Devil Dog seat, a wafer cookie spoiler held up by peppermint sticks, and the exhaust pipes are Pixi Stix.
+It's got a layer cake chassis, cookie tires with gummy worm treads, a pretzel steering wheel, Devil Dog seat, a wafer cookie spoiler held up by peppermint sticks, and the exhaust pipes are Pixi Stix.
 It's then covered by gloppy, uneven icing and random sprinkles.
 One headlight is a marshmallow, while the other is a gumdrop.
 The four tires are each different kinds of cookies!
 It's a mess!

 The designers' directive was to make sure the car looked like it was designed by a child, so Cory Loftis looked

 at pictures of cakes that kids decorated for Mother's Day.
 Terrible, terrible cakes jammed with everything the kid had in reach.
 All the sprinkles are sculpted on, which is really impressive, but many a paint app has been skipped to make up for it.
-There's glitter on the front end that fades as you move to the back, but the while filling between the layers of cake isn't painted, and there are no signatures on the side.
+There's glitter on the front end that fades as you move to the back, but the white filling between the layers of cake isn't painted, and there are no signatures on the side.
 Oh, and the worms on the tires are way too flat - you can't even tell what they're supposed to be.

 The car is 3¼" wide, 5" long and 1⅞" tall.
 The front wheels roll as one, but the rear wheels move individually.
 The interior doesn't really allow Vanellope to sit, just recline - not that she has the articulation for it anyway, but the spring for the key launcher takes up that room.
 Her feet squeeze in between two plastic tabs that help hold her in place, but don't expect her to hold the steering wheel or anything.